jjdblast/bigdata-pipeline_wiki/Let's-Do-This!.md

 The following is a path that will persist after a Docker restart:
 `/var/lib/docker`

+## Create or Download the Flux Capacitor Docker Image
-## Option 1:  Create an Image from the Dockerfile Provided in this Github Repo
+### Option 1:  Create an Image from the Dockerfile Provided in this Github Repo
 This will take about 10-15 mins to build - and lots of internet traffic - as dependent binaries and libraries will be retrieved from the internet.

 (You can also pull the image from the Docker Hub Repository detailed in Option 2 below.)